dartsim/dart/docs/readthedocs/tutorials/multi-pendulum.md

 Find the function named ``timeStepping`` in the ``MyWindow`` class.
 The top of this function is where we will want to reset everything to the default appearance.

-In DART, an articulated dynamics model is represented by a ``Skeleton``.
-A Skeleton is a structure that consists of ``BodyNode``s (bodies) which are connected by ``Joint``s.
-Every Joint has a child BodyNode, and every BodyNode has a parent Joint.
-Even the root BodyNode has a Joint that attaches it to the World.

 Each BodyNode contains visualization ``Shape``s that will be rendered during simulation.
 In our case, each BodyNode has two shapes: